 Which do you say ...... 'scone' - sounds like 'bone' or 'scone' - sounds like 'gone'?
-For me it always sounds like 'bone' - the other pronunciation I think of as being terribly, terribly posh.
-Steve goes for the opposite - sounds like 'gone' and in his mind, the other pronunciation is what he would expect to hear if he was taking tea with the Queen.
-The mysteries of the English language ......
+For me, it always sounds like 'bone' - the other pronunciation I think of as being terribly, terribly posh.
+But there are those who go for 'sounds like gone' and they seem to believe that the OTHER pronunciation is the one you would expect to hear if you were taking tea with the Queen.
+Oh, the mysteries of the English language ......

 However you say it, good scones are delicious - so very English and always so welcome.
 These are scones like my Nan used to make and I wouldn't dream of tweaking the recipe - not even the tiniest bit!
 When I was a child she lived across the road from us, with just a quiet driveway separating us.
 She cooked a lot - homely, welcoming, tasty food - good for the soul and not often good for the waistline.
 She lived alone but would cook treats for the five of us almost daily.
 The ring of the doorbell would signal her arrival with warm sausage rolls, Eccles cakes or a wire cooling rack piled high with her signature scones.

 Nobody else made them quite like her.
 They were soft, moist and light - the secret, she said, was not to roll the mixture too thin.
 As a member of the Townswomen's Guild, the WI (of course) and the local church, she would often make scones to take to social functions.
 Even as children we would be able to recognise which were hers - there was no point in bothering with the rest ♡

 What is so special about these fruit scones?

 For me, these are the gold standard in scones.
 They are light, soft and have just the right amount of sweetness.
 They are also easy to make, quick to prepare and use ingredients that you probably already have in your kitchen.
 With this recipe in your repertoire, you will always be able to rustle up a tea-time treat at the drop of a hat ♡